aws-samples/shopfloor-connectivity/docs/core/source-configuration.md

 **Type**: String

-**Default,Constraints,Examples**: Must refer to an existing protocol adapter in the [ProtocolAdapters](./sfc-top-level-config.md#ProtocolAdapters) section.
+Must refer to an existing protocol adapter in the [ProtocolAdapters](./sfc-top-level-config.md#ProtocolAdapters) section.

 ---
 ### SourceTimestampAdjustment